jmcantrell/swaystatus/README.md

 ### Arch User Repository (AUR)

-There are two packages available for Arch Linux, available via the AUR.
+There are two packages available for Arch Linux, available via the AUR:

-Stable, based on the latest tagged release: [swaystatus][pkg-aur]
+- [swaystatus][pkg-aur] (stable, based on the latest tag)

-Unstable, based on the latest commit to the main branch: [swaystatus-git][pkg-aur-git]
+- [swaystatus-git][pkg-aur-git] (unstable, based on the latest commit)

 ## Usage

-See `pydoc swaystatus` for details on package usage.
+To see documentation for the python package:

+    pydoc swaystatus

-See `swaystatus --help` for command line interface help.
+To see documentation for the command line interface:

+    swaystatus --help

 See [sway-bar(5)][sway-bar] for details on setting `status_command`.